History of Alabama: European colonization

 The English Crown's grant of Georgia to Oglethorpe and his associates in 1732 included a portion of what is now northern Alabama.
 In 1739, Oglethorpe visited the Creek Indians west of the Chattahoochee River and made a treaty with them.

 The 1763 Treaty of Paris, which ended the Seven Years' War after France's defeat by Britain, resulted in France ceding its territories east of the Mississippi to Britain.
-Great Britain came into undisputed control of the region between the Chattahoochee and the Mississippi rivers, in terms of other European powers.
-Of course it had not consulted with any of the numerous indigenous peoples whom it nominally "ruled."
+Great Britain came into undisputed control of the region between the Chattahoochee and the Mississippi rivers, in terms of other European powers—it had not consulted with any of the numerous indigenous peoples whom it nominally "ruled."
 The portion of Alabama below the 31st parallel was considered a part of British West Florida.
 The British Crown defined the portion north of this line as part of the "Illinois Country"; the area west of the Appalachian Mountains was to be reserved for use by Native American tribes.
 European-American settlers were not supposed to encroach in that territory, but they soon did.
 In 1767, Britain expanded the province of West Florida northward to 32°28'N latitude.

 More than a decade later, during the American Revolutionary War, the British informally ceded this West Florida region to Spain.
 By the Treaty of Versailles, September 3, 1783, Great Britain formally ceded West Florida to Spain.
 By the Treaty of Paris (1783), signed the same day, Britain ceded to the newly established United States all of this province north of 31°N, thus laying the foundation for a long controversy.